-One of Michigan’s two treasured national lakeshores (the other being Sleeping Bear Dunes National Lakeshore), Pictured Rocks National Lakeshore, Michigan, stretches along the Lake Superior shoreline in Michigan’s Upper Peninsula for 42 gloriously wild and scenic miles.
-Sandstone cliffs look over breathtaking expanses of Lake Superior, waterfalls gush and dilly-dally their way to the big lake and shallow Lake Superior rocky pools beg for a swim.
+Pictured Rocks National Lakeshore stretches along the Lake Superior shoreline in the Upper Peninsula for 42 gloriously wild miles.
+Sandstone cliffs tower overhead, waterfalls gush and rocky pools beg for a swim.
 And don’t forget the miles of forest, sand dunes and inland lakes.
 Pictured Rocks National Lakeshore is busiest in summer, but don’t overlook the other three seasons for skiing, color touring and wildflower viewing.
-This wonderful attraction makes a superb Northern Michigan vacation.
+This wonderful attraction makes a superb Northern Michigan vacation any time of year.
+While the most popular sites of Pictures Rocks National Lakeshore are accessible by vehicle, expect long stretches of bumpy, dirt roads, followed by short footpaths.
+Before you set out anywhere in the park, stop at the main visitors center in Munising to find information on trails, beaches and more.
+The visitors center is located at 400 E. Munising Ave. at the intersection of M28 and H-58.

 Pictured Rocks and the Miners Rock Area